Azure/azure-sdk-for-js/sdk/communication/communication-job-router/review/communication-job-router.api.md

     getJobQueuePosition(jobId: string, options?: OperationOptions): Promise<RouterJobPositionDetails>;
     getQueueStatistics(queueId: string, options?: OperationOptions): Promise<RouterQueueStatistics>;
     getWorker(workerId: string, options?: OperationOptions): Promise<RouterWorkerResponse>;
-    // Warning: (ae-forgotten-export) The symbol "TransformingPagedAsyncIterableIterator" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "RouterJobItem_2" needs to be exported by the entry point index.d.ts listJobs(options?: ListJobsOptions): TransformingPagedAsyncIterableIterator<RouterJobItem_2, RouterJobItem>;
     // Warning: (ae-forgotten-export) The symbol "RouterWorkerItem_2" needs to be exported by the entry point index.d.ts